-A comment posted by a member of the public on any town public or media site is the opinion of the commentator or poster only and publication of a comment does not imply endorsement of, or agreement by, the Town, not do such comments necessarily reflect the opinions of policies of the Town.
+As a public entity, the Town must abide by certain standards to serve all its constituents in a civil and unbiased manner.
+A comment posted by a member of the public on any Town public or media site is the opinion of the commentator or poster only and publication of a comment does not imply endorsement of, or agreements by, the Town, nor do such comments necessarily reflect the opinions of policies of the Town.